harry-public/solaryss/README.md

 # soleryss
-A VScode theme mixture Solarized Dark and Abyss plus a little bit tweaking
+A VScode theme mixture of Solarized Dark and Abyss, plus a little bit tweakng.